 Working in Alberta

-Technicians who are certified by and in good standing with a regulatory organization elsewhere in Canada may be eligible for certification in Alberta if certified technicians in the 2 jurisdictions have similar responsibilities and competencies.
-For more information, see What if I am already certified in another province or territory in Canada? and the ASET website.
+Certified Technicians who are registered and in good standing with a regulatory body in another province may transfer to Alberta if the two jurisdictions require similar responsibilities and competencies.
+To do this, they must complete a transfer form and pay the associated fee.
+For detailed information about transfer requirements, see ASET.
+For more information, see What if I am already certified in another province or territory in Canada?

 To learn about the certification process for internationally educated certified technicians, see Mechanical Engineering Technician Certification Process.